yoannjly/discord.py-self/README.rst

 A modern, easy to use, feature-rich, and async ready API wrapper for Discord's user API written in Python.

-Development is currently happening on the rebase branch.
+Development is currently happening on the master branch.

 Fork Changes
 ------------